 Across our curriculum this summer, in conjunction with the Council for Opportunity in Education's Opportunity Matters Book Club, our program will discuss first generation identification, resilience, and topics of equality and diversity.
-This summer's book is Alejandra Campoverdi's First Gen: A Memoir.
+This summer's book is The Glass Castle Jeannette Walls.